-- Masks are encouraged but not required - Consistent with CDC - Physical distancing - Social distancing will be observed to the extent possible by all faculty, staff and students. - Student activities and athletics will be conducted following MSHSAA guidelines to the extent they are permissible under local, state, and federal guidelines. - Handwashing and respiratory etiquette - Consistent with CDC - Teaching and reinforcing handwashing, sanitizing, coughing and sneezing etiquette - Hand sanitizer will be provided at multiple locations throughout the school - Drinking fountains should not be used, except for the bottle filling capabilities - Students should bring personal water bottles from home.
+- Masks are strongly encouraged but not required - CDC Agency Order currently requires persons to wear masks over the mouth and nose when traveling on any public school transportation. - Physical distancing - Social distancing will be observed to the extent possible by all faculty, staff and students. - Student activities and athletics will be conducted following MSHSAA guidelines to the extent they are permissible under local, state, and federal guidelines. - Barriers, routing, and minimum distancing when feasible - Students in Cohorts - Handwashing and respiratory etiquette - Consistent with CDC - Teaching and reinforcing handwashing, sanitizing, coughing and sneezing etiquette - Hand sanitizer will be provided at multiple locations throughout the school - Drinking fountains should not be used, except for the bottle filling capabilities - Students should bring personal water bottles from home.
 They should be labeled with the student name, and in clean, sanitary condition - Cleaning and maintaining healthy facilities and improved ventilation - Modified layouts - Increased cleaning for high-touch services - Frequent changing of air filtration - Adjusting outside airflow - Students and Staff with Communicable Disease - School Board Policy 2860 - A student shall not attend classes or other school-sponsored activities, if the student (1) has, or has been exposed to, an acute (short duration) or chronic (long duration) contagious or infectious disease - School Board Policy 4820 - An employee may be excluded from work if the employee (1) has, or has been exposed to, an acute (short duration) or chronic (long duration) contagious or infectious disease - Following Cole County Circuit Court judgement Robinson vs. Missouri Department of Health and Human Services, November 22, 2021 - Diagnostic and screening testing - Testing provided onsite - Testing available at the local public health authority or clinic - Vaccinations to school community - Sedalia 200 offers optional vaccination events on campus - Appropriate accommodations for children with disabilities - Accommodations as necessary or as mandated by Individual Education Plan